Reports / Plans

 Additional information is available at: http://bostoncompletestreets.org

 - Bike Walk Connecticut Resources

 Bike Walk Connecticut is a member-supported non-profit organization whose mission is to change the culture of transportation through advocacy and education to make bicycling and walking safe, feasible and attractive for a healthier, cleaner Connecticut.
 Just a few of the ways that Bike Walk Connecticut fulfills its mission are by doing extensive advocacy in the state, holding an Annual Summit and coordinating the Discover Hartford Bicycle Tour in Connecticut’s Capital city.

 The League of American Bicyclists’ mission is to promote bicycling for fun, fitness and transportation and work through advocacy and education for a bicycle-friendly America.
 Its Bicycle Friendly America program is a tool for states, communities, businesses and universities to make bicycling a real transportation and recreation option for all people.
-Connecticut’s Capitol Region boasts two Bicycle Friendly Communities, Simsbury and South Windsor, which have both attained the program’s Bronze designation.
+Connecticut’s Capitol Region boasts two Bicycle Friendly Communities, Simsbury and South Windsor, which have attained Silver and Bronze-respectively-designations.

 CT DOT’s Bicycle and Pedestrian Dashboard provides access to a wide array of resources and links, including: an interactive statewide bicycle map; a posting site to report accidents and unsafe biking locations; the 2009 Connecticut Statewide Bicycle and Pedestrian Transportation Plan and the Department’s Complete Streets Report; meeting notices and agendas for the CT Bicycle and Pedestrian Board; relevant Connecticut laws; Share the Road information; and more.